Tribal sovereignty in the United States: Indian Appropriations Act of 1871

 The 1871 Act also made it a federal crime to commit murder, manslaughter, rape, assault with intent to kill, arson, burglary, and larceny within any Territory of the United States.

 Empowerment of tribal courts, 1883

 On April 10, 1883, five years after establishing Indian police powers throughout the various reservations, the Indian Commissioner approved rules for a "court of Indian offenses".
-The court provided a venue for prosecuting criminal charges but afforded no relief for tribes seeking to resolve civil matters.
+The court provided a venue for prosecuting criminal charges.
 Another five years later, Congress began providing funds to operate the Indian courts.

 While U.S. courts clarified some of the rights and responsibilities of states and the federal government toward the Indian nations within the new nation's first century, it was almost another century before United States courts determined what powers remained vested in the tribal nations.
 In the interim, as a trustee charged with protecting their interests and property, the federal government was legally entrusted with ownership and administration of the assets, land, water, and treaty rights of the tribal nations.